-Genetic programming (GP) is a specialized class of genetic algorithm, in which individuals in the population are interpretable as computer programs [4].
-One of genetic programming's strengths as a paradigm of evolutionary computation is its applicability to a wide variety of problems.
+Genetic programming (GP) is a specialized class of genetic algorithm, in which individuals in the population are interpretable as computer programs [12].
+The salient difference between GA's and GP's is that a GP chromosome translates to a computer program, while a GA chromosome translates to a vector of values.
+One of GP's strengths as a paradigm of evolutionary computation is its applicability to a wide variety of problems.
 Any application that is best solved via an algorithm or mathematical formula is a good candidate for genetic programming.
-This differs from a vanilla genetic algorithm that uses bitstrings as chromosomes, in which such strings might require complex and clever coding schemes in order to be applied to problems with dynamically changing requirements.
+This differs from a vanilla genetic algorithm that uses bitstrings as chromosomes, which might require sophisticated coding schemes in order to be applied to problems with complex or dynamically changing requirements.

-This paper uses the common tree-based representation of programs.
+Most GP applications use a tree-based representation of programs.
 In this representation, internal nodes denote function calls, and nodes below them denote arguments (Figure 2).
 In order for this representation to be usable, it must be ensured that all trees processed are both syntactically correct, and executable without errors.
-Executability or closure is maintained by ensuring that every function used in the program will execute without errors on any supplied input data.
+Executability or closure is maintained by ensuring that every function used in the program will execute error-free on any supplied input data.
 For example, a closed division operator will not invoke an error condition if a division by zero is attempted, but instead will return some predefined value as an answer.

 Syntactic correctness of programs is required if programs are to execute in a correct and predictable fashion.
 Firstly, random trees as created in the initial population must be syntactically sound.
 To do this, the random tree generator must supply any function in a tree with its required arguments.
 Reproduction must also maintain syntactic correctness.
-After two parents are selected for crossover, random nodes are selected in each parents tree.
-The subtrees defined at these nodes are then swapped to create the offspring.
+After two parents are selected for crossover, random nodes are selected in each parents tree (the highlighted subtrees in Figure 3).
+The subtrees defined at these nodes are then swapped to create the offspring (bottom trees in Figure 3).
 This maintains syntactic correctness.
-Mutation involves replacing a randomly selected subtree with a randomly generated subtree.
-A result of these tree-based reproduction operators is that chromosomes are variable-sized, and can grow to unbounded sizes if not checked.
-Tree-depth limits are typically used in GP runs.
+Mutation involves either replacing a randomly selected subtree with a randomly generated subtree, or replacing a selected terminal node with a random terminal.
+A result of these tree-based reproduction operators is that chromosomes are variable-sized, and can grow to unbounded proportions if not checked.
+Therefore, tree-depth limits are typically used in GP runs.